-1. Plant milkweed to help the monarch butterfly!
+Plant milkweed to help the monarch butterfly!

 Western monarch butterflies are native to Central Oregon, but their populations are in serious decline.
 One of the best ways to help monarchs is to plant native milkweed!
 We have two kinds of native milkweed in Central Oregon: showy milkweed and narrowleaf milkweed.
 Monarch butterflies lay their eggs on milkweed only.
-Planting 3-6 milkweed plants (preferably a combination of showy and narrowleaf) helps provide egg laying space and food for newly emerged caterpillars.
+Planting 3-6 milkweed plants (preferably a combination of showy and narrowleaf) helps provide egg-laying space and food for newly emerged caterpillars.
 Our native milkweed varieties:

-Showy milkweed (Asclepias speciosa): This native milkweed has showy rose-purple flowers in late summer.
-Leaves are widely oblong with the plant growing 18-36in tall.
+Showy milkweed (Asclepias speciosa)

+This native milkweed has showy rose-purple flowers in late summer.
+Plants grow 18-36in tall.
 This milkweed likes sun and medium water.
 It grows via rhizomes, so be careful because it will spread!

-Narrowleaf milkweed (Asclepias fascicularis): Our other native milkweed has narrow leaves like its name suggests.
-It grows 12-36in tall and has white to lavender colored flowers.
+Narrowleaf milkweed (Asclepias fascicularis)

+This native milkweed has narrow leaves, grows 12-36in tall, and has white-to-lavender colored flowers.
 Plant it in full sun and well-drained soil.
 It is drought tolerant and also spreads via rhizomes.